Kennethnovikov100/notes/README.md

 5. Practice good programming habits,such as commenting yourcode, organizing your files,and following coding standards.
 These habits will make your Code more readable and maintainable for others to work with.
 6. Don'teven begin a project unless you have the necessary tools and resources.
 Planning ahead and making sure you're prepared for the project will save you time and frustration later on.
 7. Learn from your mistakes and reflect on them.
 Each error you encounter provides an opportunity to grow and improveyour skills.
 Take the time to analyze what went wrong and how youcan prevent it from happening again.

+# 2024-02-02
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In the context of programming, this quote emphasizes that writing clean, simple, and easily understandable code is a hallmark of advanced expertise.
+It reminds us to avoid unnecessary complexity, over-engineering, and premature optimization.
+Instead, strive for clarity and maintainability in your programs, as they are often more crucial than clever or convoluted solutions.
+A well-designed, straightforward system is easier to debug, extend, and collaborate on, leading to better software in the long run.